robin-raymond/zax.io/compiler-directives.md

 }

 generateSomething1 final [[execute=generate]] : (result : String)(...) = {
-    // code here generates a string result based on examining the compile-time
+    // code here generates a string result based on examining compile-time
     // evaluated inputs and the output string result is parsed into tokens which
     // replaces the function call ...
     return result